Electrical Energy Conservation

 New technology improves energy efficiency for snowmaking by converting to primarily external mix guns.
-The newest version is an LP3, which cuts air consumption in half at 19 degrees wet bulb.
+The LP3, cut air consumption in half at 19 degrees wet bulb.
 It took 6,523 kWh in 1998 to convert 180,000 gallons of water (equal to an acre foot of snow) into snow.
 In 2006 it took 3,804 kWh to convert 180,000 gallons into snow for an acre foot.
 Jiminy averages 700 acre feet of snow per winter.
 9 years ago the system's old technology would have required 4,566,100 kWh versus 2,661,400 today.
 The annual savings is 41.7% in energy.

 Annual Savings: 1,903,300 kWh

 Convert 24 hour lighting in hallways and public spaces to compact fluorescents.

 Signage lighting retro fit to LED.
 Replacing thermostats with secure programmable thermostats to control heat and cool.
 Estimated conversions reduce oil and propane burners as well as electric heat total 100,000 kWh.

 Utilizing Snowmaking Compressors Excess Heat Used for Village Center (2002)

 Capturing heat from compressors during 800 hours of operation in the winter.
 Reduces propane and electricity requirements.
 Using the heat from 2 compressors to heat 34,000 square feet of space in 3 Village Center buildings avoids the need of an equivalent of 63,800 kWh.

 Replacement of 1,000 watt bulbs to 400 watt high efficiency bulbs on 5 trails.
 The lights have the ability to go to 1/2 wattage when used during snowmaking - a winter benefit only.